CherukuriMadhu/GFG-POTD-60-days/README.md

-# #GeekStreak60 – 60 Days POTD Challenge
+# #GeekStreak60 and NPCI – 60 Days POTD Challenge

 This repository contains my solutions for the **60 Days Problem of the Day (POTD) Challenge** conducted by NPCI in collaboration with GeeksforGeeks.